 - Going to Australia with a stopover flight

-Choosing a beautiful city as a stopover flight is best if you want a short cut to the long-haul flight to Australia the best thing is to choose a nice city as a stopover connection flight.
-I could suggest Dubai, Singapore or Kuala Lumpur in Asia are excellent airports for a stopover flight.
-Or you can stopover in Perth in W.A. to reduce your flight of 3-4 hours.
-From there you can then plan your domestic flights within Australia.
+Choosing a beautiful city as a stopover flight is best if you want a shortcut to Australia’s long-haul flight.
+I could suggest Dubai as your airport hub.
+Singapore or Kuala Lumpur in Asia are excellent airports for a stopover flight.
+Or you can stopover in Perth in W.A. to reduce your trip to 3-4 hours.
+From there, you can then plan your domestic flights within Australia.

-Choosing the right type of flight configuration and planning carefully your flights with the right layover is crucial to a smooth start of your trip and a stress-free travel experience, and the fastest way to recover from jet lag.
+Choosing the correct type of flight configuration and planning your flights carefully with the right layover time is crucial to a smooth trip, a stress-free travel experience, and the fastest way to recover from jet lag.

-For more info about flying you may wan to check these posts:
+For more info about flying, you may want to check these posts:

-Photo credit Young Woman at the Airport via Shuttershock
+Photo credit Young Woman at the Airport via Shutterstock